diegoparr/diegoparr/README.md

 ###

-<p align="left">Cloud Computing (AWS): Actively studying for the AWS Certified Solutions Architect – Associate.<br><br>Java & Spring Boot: Strengthening my skills in the Java ecosystem for enterprise application development.<br><br>Python: Exploring it's usage for data analysis and AI.<br><br>Automation: Currently working on an n8n automation with the guidance of seniors, leveraging LLM's, RAG models, vector databases, and OpenAI embeddings<br><br>Actively exploring the CI/CD principles and automation of infraestructure with tools like Docker</p>
+<p align="left">Cloud Computing (AWS): Actively studying for the AWS Certified Solutions Architect – Associate.<br><br>Java & Spring Boot: Strengthening my skills in the Java ecosystem for enterprise application development.<br><br>Python: Exploring its usage for data analysis and AI.<br><br>Automation: Currently working on an n8n automation with the guidance of seniors, leveraging LLM's, RAG models, vector databases, and OpenAI embeddings<br><br>Actively exploring the CI/CD principles and automation of infraestructure with tools like Docker</p>

 ###